JogoShugh/CoderDojoPonceSprings.Events/Students_Getting_Started.md

 * Beginning HTML, CSS, and JavaScript
 * Intermediate HTML, CSS, and JavaScript
 * Beginning Python
+* Intermediate to Advanced Python with Learnstreet.com Projects
 * Intermediate to Advanced JavaScript with Fighting Robots
+* Intermediate to Advanced JavaScript with Learnstreet.com Projects
 * Scratch

 Here are some resources students in each of these tracks should pursue at home to strengthen skills:

-# Both HTML levels:
+# HTML/CSS/JavaScript tracks:

 [Codecademy Web Fundamentals](http://www.codecademy.com/tracks/web)

 You will probably want to follow the JavaScript tutorials linked in the JavaScript track section below also!

-# Python track:
+# Python tracks:

 [Codecademy Python tutorials](http://www.codecademy.com/tracks/python)

-# JavaScript track:
+# JavaScript tracks:

 [Codecademy JavaScript tutorials](http://www.codecademy.com/tracks/javascript)

+# For all the above tracks:

 Once you've done the Codecademy lessons, try to find some fun projects and more materials from Learnstreet:

 [Learnstreet projects for JavaScript, Python, and more](http://www.learnstreet.com/cg/simple/projects/)

 # Scratch